SW-e/ADAmantiumForgers/index.md

 ## Pro- or Anti- ?

-In 2017, with the arrival in power of Donald Trump as president of the United States, the American political world quickly split between the pro and anti-Trump.
-This polarization began in the late 1990s and and has been only increasing since, promoted by the US voting system and the two-party system.
-Is this polarization is also reflected Online ?
+In 2017, with the arrival in power of Donald Trump as president of the United States, the American political world quickly split between pro and anti-Trump.
+This polarization began in the late 1990s and has been only increasing since, promoted by the US voting system and the two-party system.
+Is this polarization also reflected Online ?
 Can the same effect be measured on YouTube communities ?
 In this data story, we will analyze the profiles of political communities on YouTube.

 <!--- According to a [study][1] lead by Jesse M. Shapiro, Brown University,-->

 ## YouTube may be more ubiquitous than you think!

-The YouTube that once was a simple video hosting platform has since become one of the main source of our information, entertainment and even social network.
-YouTube in 2022, this is
+The YouTube that once was a simple video hosting platform has since become one of the main sources of our information, entertainment and even social network.
+YouTube in 2022, this is:

 <img
     style="display: block;